Level 6 or Level 7 NVQ for Project Managers?

 One of the most common calls we receive from experienced construction professionals starts with the same question:

 “I’m a Project Manager.
-Should I do the Level 6 NVQ in Construction Contracting Operations Management or the Level 7 NVQ in Construction Senior Management?”
+Should I do the Level 6 NVQ Diploma in Construction Contracting Operations Management or the Level 7 NVQ Diploma in Construction Senior Management?”

 The reason this question comes up so often is simple.
 Project Manager is one of the few roles where both qualifications can be appropriate.
 The right choice depends not on job title, but on the scope of responsibility within the project.